Identifying and tracking magnetically induced polarization in Fe$_2$Mo$_3$O$_8$ by static and time-resolved second harmonic generation

-Multiferroic materials that contain coupled ferroelectricity and magnetism have attracted much attention in condensed matter physics and materials science due to the rich and fascinating physical phenomena and potential application in novel electronic devices.
-The strong magnetoelectric coupling effect enables the mutual control of the macroscopic magnetization (polarization) with external electric (magnetic) fields \cite{Kimura,TOKURA20071145,Fiebig2016}.
-It also provides a platform for ultrafast switching and manipulation of different orders by ultrashort laser pulses.
-In optical approach, time resolved Kerr rotation and time resolved second harmonic generation (SHG) are two important techniques.
-Kerr rotation is often used to study the magnetic interaction of ferromagnetic ordered materials \cite{PhysRevLett.76.4250,PhysRevLett.85.1986,PhysRevLett.94.087202,critical1}.
-However, directly probing physical effect in antiferromagnetism (AFM) via table-top optical technique is challenging because of the lack of net magnetization.
-On the other hand, the SHG spectroscopy is very sensitive to the lattice inversion symmetry.
-It is a powerful tool to study the electric polarization in the crystallographic structure.
-Besides the strong signal of SHG arising from broken inversion symmetry, the breaking of time-inversion symmetry in magnetic ordered structure may also contribute to SHG.
-Therefore SHG is often used to investigate noncentrosymmetric AFM and multiferroics \cite{PhysRevLett.84.5620,app8040570,PhysRevB.79.140411,PhysRevB.98.100301,Cheong2019}.
+Multiferroic materials with coupled ferroelectricity and magnetism have attracted much attention due to their potential for mutual control of magnetization and polarization via electric and magnetic fields \cite{Kimura,TOKURA20071145,Fiebig2016}, and also provide a platform for ultrafast optical manipulation of different orders.
+Among optical techniques, time-resolved Kerr rotation and time-resolved second harmonic generation (SHG) are two important probes.
+Kerr rotation is widely used to study ferromagnetic materials \cite{PhysRevLett.76.4250,PhysRevLett.85.1986,PhysRevLett.94.087202,critical1}, but its application to antiferromagnets (AFMs) is challenging due to the lack of net magnetization.
+In contrast, SHG is intrinsically sensitive to inversion symmetry breaking, making it a powerful tool for probing electric polarization and lattice structure.
+Moreover, the breaking of time-reversal symmetry in magnetically ordered systems can also contribute to the SHG response.
+As a result, SHG has been extensively employed to investigate noncentrosymmetric AFMs and multiferroics \cite{PhysRevLett.84.5620,app8040570,PhysRevB.79.140411,PhysRevB.98.100301,Cheong2019,Ron2019,PhysRevLett.124.027601}.
+However, because the measured SHG signal generally contains contributions from multiple symmetry-allowed nonlinear susceptibility tensor elements, identifying the component associated with the magnetically induced polarization is essential for interpreting its ultrafast dynamics.